OR Travel Nurse Jobs in Tennessee

 Travel OR Nurse Pay in Tennessee

-OR contracts in Tennessee are a solid-paying lane in travel nursing — the mix of perioperative skill, call requirements, and steady surgical demand keeps rates competitive.
+OR contracts in Tennessee are a solid-paying lane in travel nursing.
+The mix of perioperative skill, call requirements, and steady surgical demand keeps rates competitive.
 Based on current market data, weekly pay for travel OR nurses in Tennessee generally lands in the $2,000 to $2,800 per week range, with the exact number driven by market, call structure, surgical specialty, shift, and your experience level.
 Contracts with heavy trauma call at the busiest programs tend toward the top end.
 And because Tennessee has no state income tax, your take-home goes further than the same gross would in a high-tax state.

 • Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends

 • Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+You find and book your own place.
+Arranging the housing isn’t something Junxion does, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

 • Tax-free meals and incidentals (M&IE) stipend included in your package